m-nt/learn-cpp/README.md

 know its 17:35 and i want to go for a walk, maybe work more on this tonight. tomorrow is a big waorking day, hell yeah. also its nice to wite this with vim. i like it..
+...
+well its 23:16 and after a lot of try and error i fond c++ to be very hard. but not surprised. its enough for today.
+...